esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 Start a new tmux and paste the commands.

-## Step by step breakdown
+## Step-by-step breakdown

-`make devrel` builds required server nodes:
-These are preconfigured for breadth of features and compatible with as many test suites as possible.
+`make devrel` builds four server nodes, preconfigured for breadth of features and compatible with as many test suites as possible.
-There are four of them:

 - `$MONGOOSEIM/_build/mim1/rel`, for most test SUITEs
 - `$MONGOOSEIM/_build/mim*/rel`, in order to test cluster-related commands;;
 - `$MONGOOSEIM/_build/fed1/rel`, in order to test XMPP federation (server to server communication, S2S).